-- A. Personal statement. - B. Transcripts indicating that the applicant has taken at least 6 credits of accounting and has earned one of the following master's degrees: MBA, MS in Management, MS in Finance or Accounting or a graduate degree in Human Resource Management. - C. Two letters of recommendation: one from the CEO, COO, or CFO (or his or her designee) and at least two from corporate or other supervisory personnel or administrators who have a thorough knowledge of whether the applicant has the temperament and disposition to become an effective leader. - D. Letter from employer stating that the applicant has had at least three (3) years of full-time administrative, supervisory and business-related experience. - E. In those cases where the departmental admissions committee deems it desirable, personal interviews with departmental representatives may be necessary.
+- Personal statement. - · Master's degree. - Two letters of recommendation.
+One must be from the Superintendent of Schools (or her/his designee) and the other must be from school supervisory personnel or administrators who have a thorough knowledge of whether the applicant has the temperament and disposition to become an effective leader. - New York State permanent/professional teaching, administrative or pupil personnel certification plus three years of full-time teaching, administrative, supervisory, or pupil personnel service experience, excluding civil service. - In those cases where the departmental admissions committee deems it desirable, personal interviews with departmental representatives may be necessary.